Jump to content

 Everyone deserves to love and be loved.
 It's human nature.

 My tulpas and I have a Q&A thread, which was the first (and largest) of its kind.
-Feel free to ask us stuff.
+Feel free to ask us about tulpamancy stuff there.

 Link to comment